-Luib, South Skye
+Luib, Central Skye

 The entrance porch is perfect for hanging damp jackets and leaving muddy boots.
 There are heated clothes horses, excellent for drying damp clothes.

 The open living area is spacious and light.
 The lounge has two leather sofas, perfect for curling up in front of the log fire.
 There is a 48 inch flat screen TV with Freeview, a sound bar and a DVD player.
 The generously sized kitchen overlooks the lounge and dining area.
 At the heart of the kitchen is a gas range, perfect for tasting the local produce.
 There is also a washing machine / dryer, dishwasher, microwave, fridge and small freezer.